 Each color has its own station.
 The film wraps around a central impression drum or travels between individual units.
 At each station, an anilox roller meters ink onto a plate, which transfers the image to the film.
 The gap between stations must be precisely timed so each color lands exactly on top of the previous one.
+If the timing is off by even a few milliseconds, the label looks fuzzy – and you won’t know until you’ve run 500 meters.

 Before the film reaches the next color, the ink must be dry or cured.
 Solvent‑based inks need hot air to evaporate solvents.
 Water‑based inks need warm, high‑velocity air.
 UV inks cure instantly under ultraviolet lamps.
 If drying is incomplete, the next station smears the previous color.
+I recall a converter who spent three months troubleshooting smearing – only to discover the dryer nozzles were clogged with dust.

 The printed film winds back into a roll.
 If tension is wrong, the roll telescopes or develops hard spots.
 An inspection station or camera system checks for defects before the roll leaves the machine.
+A press that handles these four zones well will run for years with minimal scrap.

 You can’t see tension fluctuations with your eyes, but you’ll see their effects: stretched print, wrinkled edges, broken film.